-6.3 Laboratory Validation
+6.4 Laboratory Validation

 Data validation is used to interpret the quality of the analytical data received from the laboratory.
 The quality of the data is determined through evaluation of both the field and laboratory quality control samples.
 Data validation procedures determine whether individual project data are useable, useable with qualification, or unusable.
-Data will be reviewed in accordance with guidelines presented in USEPA's National Functional Guidelines for Inorganic Superfund Data Review (2010) and/or National Functional Guidelines for Organic Superfund Data Review (2008).
+Data will be reviewed in accordance with guidelines presented in the EPA's National Functional Guidelines for Inorganic Superfund Data Review (2010).

-The Laboratory will submit the analytical data and supporting quality assurance quality control data to Exide's consultant, Golder Associates, Inc., for validation.
-The validation review will consist of a Level II review which includes the following: blank samples (i.e., trip, method, equipment, field, etc.) are reviewed for detections which may indicate whether field or laboratory handling may have cross-contaminated samples causing false positive or high-biased data; spike recovery samples (i.e., laboratory control sample, surrogate, or matrix spike) are reviewed to evaluate accuracy in the laboratory's ability to recover known concentrations that were intentionally spiked into the quality control samples; and, duplicate samples (field and/or laboratory-prepared) are evaluated to determine precision, which is the level of agreement among individual measurements.
+The Laboratory will submit the analytical data and supporting quality assurance/quality control data to Exide's consultant, Golder Associates, Inc., for validation.
+The validation review will consist of a Level II review which includes the following:

+- Blank samples (i.e., trip, method, equipment, field, etc.) are reviewed for detections which may indicate whether field or laboratory handling may have cross-contaminated samples causing false positive or high-biased data. - Spike recovery samples (i.e., laboratory control sample, surrogate, or matrix spike) are reviewed to evaluate accuracy in the laboratory's ability to recover known concentrations that were intentionally spiked into the quality control samples. - Duplicate samples (field and/or laboratory-prepared) are evaluated to determine precision, which is the level of agreement among individual measurements.

 In addition to the above quality control samples, verification of appropriate analytical methods, reporting limits, sample preservation, and holding times are also reviewed to determine data usability.